 Our intraoperative monitoring team helps ensure your safety during the procedure by observing your motor skills, checking muscle and nerve health, and monitoring your reaction to touch, pressure, and pain.

 Our surgeons are supported by a team of nurse practitioners, physician assistants, and neurosurgical nurses who monitor your progress and care for you with compassion, starting before surgery and continuing through recovery.

 We treat a broad range of conditions that affect the spine:

-- degenerative conditions of the spine, such as osteoarthritis of the spine
+- degenerative conditions, such as osteoarthritis of the spine

 - complex spinal problems associated with a previous failed surgery

-- scoliosis in children and scoliosis and kyphosis in adults
+- scoliosis and kyphosis in in children and adults

 - neuromuscular diseases